 Talk to an Experienced Attorney Before Talking to ANYONE - (405) 608-4990

-If you are accused of a crime, under investigation for suspicion of criminal activity, or arrested on a criminal complaint, the first step in successfully navigating the criminal justice process is hiring a lawyer who will be a tenacious advocate for your rights.
+If you are accused of a crime, under investigation for suspicion of criminal activity, or arrested on a criminal complaint, the first step in successfully navigating the criminal justice process is hiring an Oklahoma criminal defense lawyer who will be a tenacious advocate for your rights.
 From negotiating a reduced bond to providing legal counsel during police interviews to vigorously defending you before a jury at trial, your attorney is with you every step of the way.

 At The Law Firm of Oklahoma, we are committed to providing superior criminal defense representation to every client who relies on us.
 We understand the difficulties and challenges of being a defendant in a criminal case, and we treat each and every client with respect.
 It is not our job to judge you; it is our job to prevent unfair judgment against you.
 We diligently investigate every aspect of your case to craft a skillful defense strategy.